shiwanmenghuxiahuashan/webpack-demos/README.md

 </html>
 ```

-Attention, Webpack will only build `bundle.js` , but not `data.js` .
+Attention, webpack will only build `bundle.js` , but not `data.js` .

 We can expose `data` as a global variable.